Why study Evolution?

 General information on the Master Program in Biosciences

 The "Special Study Program (SSP) in Evolution and Biocomplexity" is a specialization within our existing MSc in Biosciences (read here for further details on the MSc).
 The program has begun in October 2006.
 The first year of the MSc program consists of six advanced modules ("Fortgeschrittenen-Modul", 5 credit points each) and two research modules ("Forschungs-Modul", 10 credits each).
 The advanced lecture-based modules also include seminars, computer exercise and practical course work.
 Please refer to the module descriptions for more details.
 The research modules are short-term projects lasting 6 - 8 weeks and may consist of laboratory, field or theoretical work as necessary to the research question.
 These are conducted on an individual basis.
 Up to 10 credits in advanced or research modules may be achieved externally (for Münster students: check the Studienordnung).
-Students should consider taking research modules in other biology departments, for example at our partner University, the University of Groningen, The Netherlands.
+Students should consider taking research modules in other biology departments, either in Germany or abroad.
 Before deciding for an external module, students should consult their mentor who will help them choose the appropriate modules.

 Specific information on the SSP in Evolution and Biocomplexity